 The Entry alley, Box alley and Funnel Alleys are created by combining a range of Hi-Hog panels and gates designed for bison.
-The components all use the same modular connector system.
-For more information on these items click on a link below.
+Hi-Hog's panels all use the same modular connector system to allow flexibility when combining different panel styles.

 - 70.5” high Heavy Duty Gates – 7 Bar